 Cost Accountants are a valuable employee to both manufacturing companies and other service companies by providing reports and analysis detailing the cost of products and services.
 The company uses this information to set prices of products and aid in cutting costs.
 An accounting degree at Grace College prepares graduates in the background needed to provide this valuable service to companies.

 Controllers are in charge of coordinating, planning, and reporting on the financial activities of a large organization.
 Controllers work for banks, corporations, and government agencies.
 They set financial policies.
 Often they are in charge of the accounting, bookkeeping, and auditing departments and sometimes choose the accounting method a company employs.
 They supervise record keeping and set up controls to ensure efficiency and honesty.
 All financial reports made within a company go to the controller.
-The controller reports directly to the president or board of directors of a company or organization.
+The controller reports directly to the Chief Financial Officer of a company or organization.
 The controller also supervises the financial reports that are sent out of the company.
 These include annual reports to stockholders, tax returns, and reports to government agencies.

 A college professor is a teacher at a four year college or university.
 Professors help students increase their understanding of particular subjects and philosophies.
 In addition to teaching, professors typically have research requirements.
 These requirements vary depending on the academic institution and subject.